-All provisions were then discounted to take in to account the time value of money, using the relevant riskfree interest rate term structure with an appropriate illiquidity adjustment.
+All provisions were then discounted to take in to account the time value of money, using the relevant risk-free interest rate term structure provided by the BMA as of December 31, 2024, with an appropriate illiquidity adjustment.

 The calculations were performed for earned, unexpired and incepted business, and unexpired and BBNI business separately, both gross and net of reinsurance.